back2dos/lessie/README.md

 # Lessie - builds your less stylesheets for you

+⚠️ - *this project has been deprecated in favor of [cix](https://github.com/back2dos/cix).
+Feel free to fork and ping me for ownership on haxelib.*

 Lessie is a helper for making it easier to build less files.

 The basic idea is to allow adding `@:less("<filePath>")` to any class and have Lessie deal with the rest.
 Lessie will then find all these occurence, discard those eliminated by DCE, and finally generate output.